 Your proposed name cannot be identical to an existing business or company name.
 However, there are some exceptions to this rule, for example, if the company with the identical name is a proposed member of the new company.

-There are some terms which are unable to be registered as a company name, for example, the terms ‘Bank’ and ‘Royal.he reason for these words unregistrable is that they may mislead consumers as to the company’s activities.
+There are some terms which are unable to be registered as a company name, for example, the terms ‘Bank’ and ‘Royal.
+The reason that these words are unregistrable is that they may mislead consumers as to the company’s activities.
 ASIC can also refuse registration if it believes that the term is offensive or it suggests illegal activity.
 For a full list of the restricted terms ASIC will reject, check out ASIC’s Restrict Terms

 The company name must show its legal status

 The legal status of the company name you intend to register must be reflected in the company name.
 For example, If you are registering a company with a limited liability structure the company name must include ‘Limited Liability’.